How to Sew an Apron

 (Source: ©Cindy Best, Used with Permission)

 Wouldn't you love to be wearing one of Cindy's colorful apron creations while serving your guests?
-They're all one-of-a-kind, so to avoid any disappointment, be sure to place your order at So Many Buttons Studio today.
-Just click the button below…
+They're all one-of-a-kind, so to avoid any disappointment orders should be placed early.
+Visit Cindy's So Many Buttons Studio today.
+Simply click the button below…

 So Many Buttons Studio Logo